 |Title:||Asst.
 Men's Soccer Coach|

-Bobby Shuttleworth enters his third season as an assistant on head coach Gary Crompton's staff in 2012.
-Shuttleworth is currently in his fourth season as a goalkeeper with the New England Revolution of Major League Soccer after signing with the club as a free agent during the 2009 season.
+Bobby Shuttleworth enters his fourth season as an assistant on head coach Gary Crompton's staff in 2013.
+Shuttleworth is currently in his fifth season as a goalkeeper with the New England Revolution of Major League Soccer after signing with the club as a free agent during the 2009 season.
 He emerged as the Revs' starting keeper in the 2014 campaign.

 Shuttleworth had a successful three-year collegiate career at the University of Buffalo, starting 33 matches and going 20-7-7 with a 0.80 goals against average.
 As a junior he started all 20 matches and posted eight shutouts while compiling a 0.63 GAA on his way to being named second team All Mid-America Conference.
 He decided to forgo his final season of eligibility to sign with the Revolution.
 He majored in communications at Buffalo.